braincogsci/mbcs-projects/Literature Thesis/Literature Thesis Manual.md

 4. A section detailing how this position relates to other disciplines (i.e. how the position could contribute to the understanding in other fields or, reversely how other fields could contribute to the problem/question that has been discussed in the literature thesis).
 It is allowed to add this section as an appendix or epilogue to the main thesis if that improves the structure of the text.

 ### Structure of thesis
 The structure of the thesis should be determined via collaboration of student with supervisor.
 If unsure, the following structure can be used.
+But before you just copy that, do consider what you think the best structure for your literature thesis is.

 1. Abstract
 2. Introduction and definition of problem